Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - G4,1 CGA see next section
 - G4,8 Double Conformal Space-Time Algebra (DCSTA)
 - G5,3 GAC is an algebra for conics
+- G6,3 uses CGA and adds quadrics (see Zamora-Esquivel)
 - G8,2 Double CGA adds objects like quadrics, tori and cylinders (see Easter, Hitzer)
 - G9,7 (?)
 Cubic CGA adds cubics
 - G9,3 Triple CGA for 2D